Dioben/RI2021/assignment2/readme.md

 + **--prefix**: Set prefix for input files, default is "block".
 Input files are assumed to always end in .ssv
 + **--outputprefix**: Set prefix for output files, default is "mergedindex".
 Output files have the .ssv extension
 + **--masterfile**: "Master" output file name, default is "masterindex.ssv"
++ **--metadata**: File to read stage 1 metadata from, default is stage1metadata.ssv
++ **--BM25/vector**: Toggle between BM25 and lnc.ltc scoring, default is BM25
++ **--BM25-k**: The k parameter for BM25 scoring, default is 1.2
++ **--BM25-b**: The b parameter for BM25 scoring, default is 0.75

+### Features added for 2nd assigment:
++ Master index now includes IDF data.
++ Weights are now added to the index files, pre-normalized in vector's case.

+Additionally file line parsing is no longer done several times, which has led to a performance increase eclipsed by the downgrade caused by performing score calculations.

 ### loader.py
 On startup, loads the master index file into a map, with terms as keys.\